NotShige/OnixClientFaq/README.md

 ## 🔒 Is Onix Client safe?

-Yes, we can assure that Onix Client is 100% safe for use.
+Yes, we can assure you that Onix Client is 100% safe for use.
 Your antivirus might flag it because it injects a DLL into the game.
 However, due note these things:
 - Our injector can only inject into Minecraft, other viruses attack other applications, if not all.
 - If you use any third-party program along with our DLL, we are **NOT** ensuring functionality or the fact that this is safe.
 However, any Onix Client file used is 100% safe.
 - If you ever feel like anything is not safe, **DON'T** use it.

 ## 📱 What devices does Onix Client support?

 ### You have to use Windows 10/11.
-You also need the 64-bit operating system with a x64-based processor.
+You also need the 64-bit operating system with an x64-based processor.

 To find out whether you can use Onix Client or not check this out:

 ![](https://user-images.githubusercontent.com/64127681/140582244-70a847bf-a2fb-41dc-ae0c-320090bbf23e.png)
 - If it says "64-bit operating system, x64-based processor", you can use Onix Client.
 - If it says "32-bit operating system, x64-based processor", you need to install the 64-bit version of Windows.
-We will not be showing you how to do that here, so go do your own research.
+We will not be showing you how to do that here, so go do your research.
 - If it says "32-bit operating system, ***x86***-based processor", unfortunately, you can't use Onix Client.
 - If your PC is ARM or Qualcomm based, you can't use Onix Client either.

 ### We have no plan to support any other device other than Windows 10/11.
 Please do not ask, it is just annoying and people may be toxic to you.

-## 🌊 When I open the client, I get a error saying: "You are attempting to open a file of type 'system file'", why does this happen?
+## 🌊 When I open the client, I get an error saying: "You are attempting to open a file of type 'system file'", why does this happen?

 This is because you are trying to open the DLL, which only works with other injectors.
-The dll file cannot be opened and is not meant to be either.
+The DLL file cannot be opened and is not meant to be either.
 If you want to use this method please check out the Onix injector.
 Due, note if you use a third-party injector, we are not responsible for anything that may happen.
 Read more [here](https://github.com/HugoNotHere/OnixClientFaq/blob/main/README.md#-where-can-i-download-onix-client).

 ## 🔧 Can I turn off or customize the "OnixClient on top!" splash text?

-No, this is to tell whether Onix client has been injected properly.
+No, this is to tell whether Onix Client has been injected properly.
 If this does not show up a few seconds after injecting the client, then you know something is wrong, and it wasn't done right.
 This feature is mainly just for testing and support purposes.

 ## 🐞 When I inject, my game crashes.
 Why does this happen?

 Your game is probably in a version that Onix Client does not support.
-If you are below 1.16.40, you will need to upgrade to higher version.
+If you are below 1.16.40, you will need to upgrade to a higher version.
 If you are below, the latest supported version, you will need to downgrade.
 You can find a great version switcher [here](https://github.com/MCMrARM/mc-w10-version-launcher)!
-To check if you are using a verison Onix Client supports make sure you can find your version in this list:
+To check if you are using a version Onix Client supports make sure you can find your version in this list:

 ```
 1.18.2